 Learn about these plumbing problems and how to detect them so that you can protect your home and budget.

 During the winter, cold weather can freeze the water in your pipes, and water expands as it freezes.
 The expanding ice can crack pipes, causing leaks.

 Even a small leak can cause you to lose around 10,000 gallons of water each year, which is enough to do 270 loads of laundry.
 Cracked pipes in and around your home can damage your walls and promote mold growth.
-No matter how small the issue might seem from the surface, it’s vital you address cracked and leaky pipes as soon as you spot the signs of trouble.
+No matter how small the issue might seem from the surface, you must address cracked and leaky pipes as soon as you spot the signs of trouble.

 Not all leaks are obvious.
-To determine if you have a leak, watch your water bill closely for any unexpected spikes.
+To determine if you leak, watch your water bill closely for any unexpected spikes.
 You can also use your water meter to learn if you’re losing water.
 Here’s how:

 - Turn off all water in your home

 - Record the number on your water meter

 Did the meter reading change?
 If so, you leak.